TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Cache.rst

       if the complete cache is flushed.

    `default`
-      The default cache lifetime as configured in :ts:`config.cache_period` is used.
+      The default cache lifetime as configured in :typoscript:`config.cache_period` is used.

 :aspect:`Default`